-By James Gels, from the Coach’s Clipboard Basketball Playbook, @ http://www.coachesclipboard.net
+Basketball Offense - the Flex OffenseBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

 Disadvantages are it's predictability, and that it can be defended by switching the screens.
-To effectively run the Flex offense, most coaches will use a few counter plays, which then discount the predictability factor.
-And if the defense switches screens, you can actually exploit this and take advantage of big-little defensive mis-matches.
+To effectively run the Flex offense, most coaches will use a few counter plays to make it less predictable.
+If the defense switches screens, you can actually exploit this and take advantage of big-little defensive mis-matches.

-(Diagrams A - E) In diagram A, O1 passes to O2, while O3 makes the "flex cut" off O5's screen.
-Depending on how the defense is playing, O3 can cut either over (ball-side) or under (baseline side) the screen.
+Flex Offense - Basic Motion(Diagrams A - E) In diagram A, O1 passes to O2, while O3 makes the "flex cut" off O5's screen.
+Depending on how the defense is playing, O3 can cut either over or under (baseline side) the screen.
 O2 could pass to O3 for the inside shot.
-If the pass to flex cutter is not there, notice in diagram B that O1 then down-screens for O5.
+If the pass to flex cutter is not there, O1 then down-screens for O5 (diagram B).
 The screener O1 then moves out to the corner (the down-screener always moves out to the corner).
 Using the down-screen, O5 cuts up to the elbow for the pass and jump-shot.

 Flex Offense - Corner Options

 If the pass into the post O5 is not there, O3 receives the pass back from O2 (diagram CP2).
 Meanwhile, O1 down-screens for O4, who cuts up top for the pass from O3.
 O1 then moves out to the weakside corner.
 Now notice in diagram CP3 that we are back in the basic Flex motion with O2 making the flex cut over (or under) O5's screen.

 Give and Go Option.
 Diagram F shows the pass to the corner and a simple "give and go" cut by O2.
-If O2 does not receive the pass on the cut, then all perimeter player rotate to fill the spots.
+If O2 does not receive the pass on the cut, then all perimeter players rotate to fill the spots.
 O5 screens for O2 cutting to the opposite corner.
 Diagram G shows quick ball reversal (possibly a skip pass to the opposite guard) and a pass to O2 for the possible 3-point shot in the opposite corner.
 Notice in diagram G2 the continuity when the ball is passed from corner back out to the guard O1.
 O2 now makes the familiar flex cut over (or under) O5.

 Back-screen option.
 Diagram J shows a back-screen with the post O5 back-screening for the ball-side guard O4.
 If none of these options are productive, the pass goes back out to the top and we are in our basic flex set.